KaraLayton/PreBait/README.md

+## DISCONTINUED
+This project will be archived as a record of Layton et al 2018 work on Chromodoris exon capture.
+New version of this pipeline available in agalmacap.

 # PreBait
 Use transcriptomes and a related reference genome to create bait sequences to enrich your favorite genes with sequence capture.